nathanmarz/storm/external/storm-jdbc/README.md

-#Storm HBase
+#Storm JDBC
 Storm/Trident integration for JDBC.
+This package includes the core bolts and trident states that allows a storm topology to either insert storm tuples in a database table or to execute select queries against a database and enrich tuples in a storm topology.
+This code uses HikariCP for connection pooling.
+See http://brettwooldridge.github.io/HikariCP.

-## Usage
+## Inserting into a database.
-The main API for interacting with JDBC is the `org.apache.storm.jdbc.mapper.TupleToColumnMapper`
+The bolt and trindet state included in this package for inserting data into a database tables are tied to a single table.
-interface:
+The main API for inserting data in a table using JDBC is the `org.apache.storm.jdbc.mapper.JdbcMapper` interface:

 ```java
 public interface JdbcMapper  extends Serializable {